jamesaoverton/hipc-validation/README.md

 # HIPC Validation

-This Python script is a simple demonstration of how a column of taxon names can be validated against the NCBI Taxonomy to ensure an exact scientific name is used, and that they fall under the correct branch of the taxonomy.
+This Python script is a simple demonstration of how a column of taxon names can be validated against the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) to ensure that (1) an exact scientific name is used, and (2) that they fall under the correct branch of the taxonomy.

 ## Requirements